NALAG urges Speaker to lead consensus in Parliament

 He said the incident to some extent dented the image of members and the institution of parliament to engage in such activities that denigrated the beauty of Ghana’s democracy.

-He, therefore, called on the leadership of both the NDC and NPP to call their members to order, saying the violence that occurred prior to the election of the Speaker must be condemned in no uncertain terms and without any political colour.
+He therefore called on the leadership of both the NDC and NPP to call their members to order, saying the violence that occurred prior to election of the Speaker must be condemned in no uncertain terms and without any political colour.

-- No revenge, I forgive Muntaka for 'beating me' - Carlos Ahenkorah

-- Ballot snatching: You're a sick mind to blame me - Kyei-Mensah-Bonsu fumes